Article 1. Name

 - To monitor the financial aspects of the Foundation.

 - To evaluate utilization of donated funds to ascertain that donated funds are utilized according to the donor’s intention and not mixed up with main office daily business.

 - To advise and help on potential fundraising opportunities.

 A. The officers of the WFNR shall be the President, Past-President, President-Elect, Secretary General and Treasurer.

 B. Each officer shall serve for at least one term of office.
 A term of office is deemed to be the period of time between each world congress (see Article 6).
 Thus, terms of office shall normally be two years but may vary according to the date of the congresses.
 The outgoing President shall remain on the Presidium as Past-President until the incumbent President completes his/her term of office.
 When a President takes office at a world congress then at the same time there will be an election for the President-Elect.
-The President-Elect will be a member of the Presidium until such time as the President demits office when the President-Elect will be come President.
-Thus the term of office of the President-Elect will be a period of time between two or three world congresses depending on the length of office of the incumbent President.
+The President-Elect will be a member of the Presidium until such time as the President demits office when the President-Elect will beome President.
+Thus, the term of office of the President-Elect will be a period of time between two or three world congresses depending on the length of office of the incumbent President.

 C. Any vacancy amongst the elected members of the Presidium during a term of office shall be filled by an individual appointed by the President on a majority vote of the remaining members of the Presidium.
-If the President demits office before completion of the term of office then the President-Elect will act as President.
+If the President demits office before completion of the term of office, then the President-Elect will act as President.
 That President shall remain until the next world congress at which point s/he shall be eligible for re-election.
 This interim period shall not count as a term of office.